Survival Bug Out Bag List

 Many people end up in bad shape or perish just from exposure alone.

-I also like the Ultimate Survival Technologies Base All Weather Tent Tarp as it is compact and comes in a small bag.
+I also like an All Weather Tent Tarp as it is compact and doesnt take up much room.

 Carry extra parachute cord in case you need it to string up a longer line for your tarp or just to hang out your clothes to dry.